vlad9186/DevOps_online_Kyiv_2021Q4/Module_5/Task5.1/readme.md

  ![screenshots](screenshots/27.png)

-14) How to determine the type of file in the system, what types of files are there? lsscsi - shows hard disc and optical disc drives lsusb - shows USB devices in system.
+14) How to determine the type of file in the system, what types of files are there?

+lsscsi - shows hard disc and optical disc drives.

+lsusb - shows USB devices in system.
 Lspci shows controller of USB.

  ![screenshots](screenshots/28.png)